open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/policy-framework.md

 weight: 1
 ---

-After the cluster manager and klusterlet are installed and application management is installed, you can install the policy framework components to the hub and the managed clusters.
+After cluster manager, klusterlet, and application management are installed, you can install the policy framework components to the hub and the managed clusters.

 <!-- spellchecker-disable -->